akyoto/q/docs/readme.md

 Documentation for all language features will follow once the core systems are stable.

-## News

-- 2025-08-12: Added support for Windows on arm64.
-- 2025-08-11: Added support for Mac on arm64.

-## Source overview
+## Source

-This section is for contributors who want a high-level overview of the source code structure.
+This section is for contributors who want a high-level overview of the source code structure which uses a flat layout without nesting:

 ### Packages